awangdev/leet-code/KnowledgeHash.md

 ## 用途
 - Storage system than read/write large blocks of data.
 - Commonly used in database, filesystem

+## 优点
+- keeps keys in sorted order for sequential traversing
+- uses a hierarchical index to minimize the number of disk reads
+- uses partially full blocks to speed insertions and deletions
+- keeps the index balanced with a recursive algorithm

 # Graph
 - Tree is a type of graph: connected graph, without cycles